General questions regarding therapy:

 - How important is it that I “like” my therapist?
 A large portion of your therapeutic process being successful will deal with your relationship with your therapist (also termed the “therapeutic alliance“).
 For this reason, it makes a lot of sense to find a therapist that feels like a great, solid fit for who you are as a person at this time in your life.

 - What should I know about you and how you work as a therapist?
 I believe desires are important to listen to and navigate.
 My desire as your therapist will be to listen to your presenting issues and help us create goals for your therapeutic process.
-My work incorporates mind-body centering and psychotherapy.
+My work incorporates body-mind grounding and insight-building therapy that can happen through talking things through.
 Ultimately, I do believe that no one of us should be treated by a therapist through a rigid formula.
 I will take time to see you, in your own unique being and work with you to develop a set of tools and perspective that encourage greater fulfillment and grounding.

 - If I need low cost therapy, do you offer a sliding scale?